riccardoperiotto/EIT_UNITN_140440_IndustrialRobotics_Notes/README.md

-# 140440 Industrial Robotics, notes
+# Industrial Robotics [140440]
+## Notes
-Notes about the Industrial Robotic course of the master degree in Autonous System (EIT).
+Notes about the Industrial Robotic course of the master degree in Autonous System (EIT), University of Trento.
 Course professor: Daniele Bortoluzzi.

 The course aim was to study the kinematic, the dynamic and (partially) the control of open chain mechanism.